feddelegrand7/mini007/README.md

 #> [1] 2
 #>
 #> [[3]]$agent_id
-#> [1] "7f3684af-8dce-4a43-9a0b-993d54713810"
+#> [1] "1c858c5e-c8e0-4148-a626-5aebe170c46f"
 #>
 #> [[3]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[3]]$response
-#> Their proposal prioritizes budget constraints that I explicitly do not have,
-#> and it limits the scale of impact by focusing only on cost-effective methods,
+#> Their proposal focuses on a cost-effective strategy with micro-influencers and
-#> which conflicts with my directive to spend as much as possible; therefore, my
+#> low-budget digital marketing, which contradicts my priority of spending as much
+#> as possible to maximize the brand’s premium positioning and market impact in
+#> Germany.
+#>
-#> counterproposal is to invest heavily in a multi-channel premium marketing
+#> Counterproposal: Invest heavily in a multi-channel luxury marketing blitz
-#> strategy including flagship Algerian-themed pop-up stores in major German
+#> including high-end in-store activations in upscale German retailers, celebrity
-#> cities, extensive influencer collaborations across social and traditional
-#> media, sponsorship of major food and culture festivals, and a high-profile PR
-#> campaign showcasing Ouergla dates’ uniqueness and health benefits to fully
+#> chef endorsements, large-scale cultural festivals showcasing Ouergla dates,
+#> international trade fair sponsorships, and extensive media buying across
+#> premium TV, print, and online platforms to firmly establish our dates as
-#> maximize export growth over the next two years.
+#> Germany’s top luxury import over the next two years.
 #>
 #>
 #> [[4]]